neil7057/pjl_host_system/README.md

     Email confirmations and communications are handled via django through gmail.

     User feedback is by customised 'toast' messages indicating the success or otherwise of user actions.
-There are appropriatley coloured Success, Info, Warning and error toasts and placed top-centre.
+There are appropriately coloured Success, Info, Warning and error toasts and placed top-centre.

     Success and info messages auto-dismiss after approximately 7 seconds but can be manually closed earlier.
 Warning and error messages remain on screen until dismissed.